-Master of Science (Applied) OT or PT: Entry Points
+Master of Science (Applied) Occupational Therapy or Physical Therapy: Entry Points

-1. The Undergraduate Bachelor of Science in Rehabilitation (OT or PT):
+1. The undergraduate Bachelor of Science in Rehabilitation Science (Occupational Therapy or Physical Therapy):

 - Students who successfully complete the Bachelor of Science in Rehabilitation (OT or PT) are eligible to apply to the corresponding Master of Science (Applied) program.

-2. The Qualifying Year for the MScA (OT or PT):
+2. The Qualifying Year for the Master of Science Applied in Occupational Therapy or Physical Therapy:

 Occupational Therapy: Admissions Guide & Documents (2019)